 Christopher Worth, one of the family friends, described the children this way: “They were all one big hug.
 No pretense, no dishonesty” and that they were “completely full of effervescent, intoxicating love.”
 However, he admits that Jennifer (or Jen, as her friends called her) “didn’t really anticipate what she signed up for” in adopting six kids, and she sometimes seemed overwhelmed.

 Other family friends who give their perspectives include Nusheen Bakhtiar, Zipporah Lomax, Riannah Weaver, Dan Corey and sisters Amanda and Jennifer Price, who all say the same thing: They saw no signs of abuse.
 There’s also an interview with Sharyn Babitt, who’s described as an “online gaming friend” of Jennifer Hart, who spent at least one or two hours a day playing online games.
 And there’s an interview with Brittini New, who used to work with Sarah at a Kohl’s store where Sarah was a manager.
-According to New, Sarah was very quiet and almost never talked about her kids at work.
+According to New, Sarah was very quiet and almost never talked about her kids when Sarah was at work.

 Based on these interviews, a picture emerges of Jennifer and Sarah Hart being very different behind closed doors in their home, compared to the way they presented themselves to the rest of the world.
 They isolated their family until it was time for them to go to public events, such as music festivals and rallies, where they would pose for staged family photos and videos.
 It’s implied, but not explicitly stated, that the people who call themselves “family friends” of the Harts knew them mostly from these social events, not from frequently visiting the Hart family home.